-- RCA will be closed Monday, May 27th for Memorial Day
+- RCA will be closed November 27-28th for Thanksgiving

 - The Parent Support Group meets the last Wednesday of every month from 6:30pm-8:00pm, and meets from January through October.
-The next Parent Support Group meets on Wednesday, May 29, 2013.
 Please contact James Rechs with any questions.
-Click here to view the 2013 Parent Support Group Schedule.

 Sibling Support Group:

-This new support group started in January 2013.
-The third Sibling Support Group will meet Wednesday, May 29, 2013.
+The sibling support group started in January 2013.
 This is an exciting program offered just for brothers and sisters of kids with autism.
-The sibling support group will meet several times a year and gives siblings a unique opportunity to talk with other kids who understand what it is like to have a sibling with special needs.
-Click here for more information.
+The sibling support group meets monthly and gives siblings a unique opportunity to talk with other kids who understand what it is like to have a sibling with special needs.
+Click here for information on how to get involved in the sibling support group.
+Click here for a list of topics planned for the Parent Support Group which meets at the same time as the sibling support group.
 Please contact James Rechs (email@example.com) or Kelli Branstad (kellibranstad@

 rcautism.com with any questions.